-Eventually, I started a home-based business weaving on a part-time basis so I could care for my young child and still make some pocket money that I could call my own.
+Eventually, I started a home-based business weaving on a part-time basis so I could care for my young son and still make some pocket money to help with the family finances and also have a bit left over to call my own.

 My mother-in-law was right, I loved the antique chairs that I worked on and thanks to her have enjoyed years in the field of arts and crafts, with a special emphasis on wicker repair and chair seat weaving.

 And then much later on in 2009, on the 10th anniversary of being in business, The Wicker Woman® received its registered trademark status!